 Helping A Tough Kid Throw Off Bad Character

 I visited my son last week after his teacher called me, she told me that he was being disrespectful and non-compliant with her directions.
 When I arrived to the school, I asked the principal if I could borrow a small room (I was contemplating disciplining him).
 The principle was more than happy to provide it.
 I asked my son did he think he could do whatever he wanted to do in school, he replied; “no”.
 I asked him was it right to choose not to comply with his teacher directions and be disrespectful, and he replied; “no”.

-I cannot expect him to know how to deal with his attitudes, I can’t presume that he knows how to deal with anger or frustration.
+I cannot expect him to know how to deal with his attitudes, not at 7yrs old.
+I can’t presume that he knows how to deal with anger or frustration.
 I can’t count on him remembering a lesson I taught him about the good of “respecting his teacher in all circumstances”, even if he really seemed to take it in on the day I taught it.
 Like many adults, he frankly will do the easiest things natural when he becomes angry or frustrated.
 So what am I prepared to do to help?
-Is discipline enough?
-I don’t think so.
-I think he needs the same grace that I need myself.
-I think he needs me to understand that I know where he’s at.
-Even more practical, he needs my help reminding him that obeying his teacher’s instruction is good under any circumstance.
+Is discipline still on the table?
+Absolutely, but not that alone.
+He needs help understanding what good character is, and how to grow more in it.
+He needs help knowing how to manage and redirect frustration.
+And more than anything else, he will need time to learn how to all that!
+Ultimately for that, I think in some ways he needs the same grace that I need myself, and I have to be realistic about this process.

-I’m hopeful my son will continue to see the good of respecting and obeying authority.
-In fact, he’s already been learning that more this year, (he’s learning a lot about his inward dispositions as well).
+I’m hopeful my son will see the good of respecting and obeying authority.
+I hope that I can teach him more about his inward dispositions as well.
 All of his days hasn’t been perfect, and I’m not optimistic that they will be.
 I know what it is like to feel hopeless about a rebellious child.
-For tough kids like mine, I am realizing how much they need the grace we as parents need ourselves.
+But for tough kids like mine, I am realizing how much they need the grace we as parents need ourselves.